DecisionContracts/.github/profile/README.md

 ---

-## Why bother with Decision Contracts?
+## Why bother with Decision Contracts on blockchains?

+### Introduction

-As an answer, I would like to cite an excerpt from Stephan Haarmann's [article][1]:
+As an introduction, we would like to cite an excerpt from Stephan Haarmann's [article][1]:

 > _"Recently blockchain technology has been introduced to **execute interacting business
 > processes** in a secure and transparent way.
 While the foundations for process